lpacher/lae/fpga/practicum/10_uart/README.md

 **EXTRA**

+Move to the `uart_xadc.v` design once happy.
 The `uart_xadc.v` design uses the embedded 12-bit XADC to monitor the on-chip temperature and to send temperature values to the local computer through the FTDI UART/USB bridge.

 In order to make a **real-time histogram** of the incoming XADC data a simple **PyROOT data-acquisition system (DAQ)** that use the **Serial** Python library in place of PuTTY.